 ASU Library has extensive holdings of feature films in its video collection.
-These videos may be placed on Course Reserve at the Circulation Desk.
+These videos may be placed on the Course Resource Shelf at the Circulation Desk.
 Instructors determine the length of the loan period, including limiting use to within the Library only, or permitting overnight, three day, or one week loan.

 To obtain DVDs of feature films not already in the collection consult with your Subject Librarian.

 Requiring students to pay for access to feature films for course study can be considered equivalent to requiring textbooks for a course.

 Streaming access is widely available through a number of venues including Netflix, Vudu, ITunes, Amazon Instant Video, and other options.

 The Internet sites Reelgood or Just Watch provide a simple interface to discover which services provide online access to a particular title.
 Keep in mind that commercial services often change their offerings, so a film available on a certain platform one semester may be on a different platform, or may even be unavailable next semester.